 Surviving the Worst Case Scenario – BJJ vs a Gun on the Ground!

-Beware the weapon draw!
 If you’re on the bottom using your guard in a submission grappling situation then the single worst thing that can happen is that the other guy drops back and locks on a heel hook submission, forcing you to tap out or suffer a potentially serious ankle or knee injury.
-If you’re using your guard in an MMA situation then the worst thing that can … [Read more...]
+If you’re using your guard in an MMA situation then the worst thing that can happen is that you get hit with … [Read more...]